-The Writer's Studio is located on the second floor of the Charles W. and Joan S. Coker Library-Information Technology Center.
-For more information, you may call the Writer's Studio at 843-383-8187 or Dr. Jasna Shannon, the Director of the Writer's Studio, by phone at 843-383-8116 or by email at jshannon@coker.edu.
+The Writer's Studio is located on the second floor of the Charles W. and Joan S. Coker Library- Information Technology Center.
+For more information, you may call the Writer's Studio at 843-383-8187 or Ms. Shay Pierce, the Director of the Writer's Studio, by email at spierce@coker.edu.